MaxLucio528/MalGraphProject/README.md

 ## Changelog

 **Version 2.0 (15/12/2019) [FORMAT (DD/MM/YY)]**

+-> The program is in english as well as the comments.

 -> Complete revamp of the program, removal of the following datas: background, coverage and season of broadcast.